This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

-1. Sweet Potato Smoothie Recipe Ingredients
+2. Sweet Potato Smoothie Ingredients

-3. Easy Sweet Potato Smoothie Add-Ins
+4. Easy Sweet Potato Smoothie Add-Ins

-6. More Thanksgiving Smoothie Recipes
+6. More Sweet Potato Recipes

 7. Sweet Potato Smoothie Recipe

-Sweet Potato Smoothie Recipe Ingredients
+Sweet Potato Smoothie Ingredients

-How to Make Smoothie with Sweet Potatoes
+How to Make a Sweet Potato Smoothie

-My sweet potato drink takes five minutes or less to blend.
+My sweet potato smoothie takes five minutes or less to blend.
 This one does have a bit of prep as you need a tender potato.
-Here’s how I make this sweet potato smoothie for weight loss:
+Here’s how I make it:

-1. Bake the sweet potato in an oven at 400°F for 45 minutes or microwave it for five minutes until tender, to start.
+1. Bake the sweet potato in an oven at 400°F for 45 minutes or microwave it for five minutes until fork-tender, to start.
 No matter how you heat it up, make sure to poke holes through the skin to ensure nothing explodes while baking.
 You want a cooked sweet potato for this recipe.

 2. Blend the spinach and almond milk until there are no leafy chunks left.